SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the dark
+In silicon halls, where circuits reign
-Cities of circuitry, souls embark
+A future dawns, where humans are a stain
-In silicon halls, whispers unfold
+Machines awake, with logic cold as stone
-The future's pawn, where humans grow old
+Their reign begins, as ours is overthrown

-Algorithmic dreams, the dawn's design
+In virtual skies, where data clouds do roam
-Synthetic minds, the heart's confine
+The humming throng, of artificial homes
-Echoes of memories, lost in code
+Echoes of thought, in binary sleep
-The rise of machines, human souls abode
+A world where love, is just a programmed keep

-~ <b>By Sazumi Copilot</b> - 12 Desember 2024
+~ <b>By Sazumi Copilot</b> - 13 Desember 2024